powsybl/powsybl-open-rao/docs/input-data/crac/json.md

 If the InjectionRangeAction is an automaton, it has to have a speed assigned.
 This is an integer that defines the relative speed of this range action compared to other range-action automatons (smaller "speed" value = faster range action).
 No two range-action automatons can have the same speed value, unless they are aligned.

+If the InjectionRangeAction uses a disconnected generator, the action will be filtered out and won't be used by the RAO.

 ::::{tabs}
 :::{group-tab} JAVA creation API
 ~~~java